-At Ohio State, the MPH is offered in two formats: a traditional weekday format and a more flexible part-time format for experienced professionals who want to advance in the field of public health.
-The curriculum for the traditional MPH consists of a minimum of 45-48 semester credits organized into five curricular domains:
+At Ohio State, the MPH is offered in two formats: a traditional full-time format and a more flexible part-time format.
+The curriculum for the traditional MPH consists of a minimum of 45 semester credits organized into five curricular domains:

-The College requires two semester hours of formal practice placement experience (practicum) for all students in the MPH degree program.
-Students should be active participants in the arrangement for the practicum.
+The College requires two semester hours of formal applied practice experience for all students in the MPH degree program.
+Students should be active participants in the arrangement for the applied practice experience.
 The Office of Academic Programs and Student Services assists students in locating appropriate field sites and provides support throughout the experience.
 Students are encouraged to consult with their advisors and other CPH faculty.
-Complete details on the process for seeking and confirming the placement, as well as the expectations for the practicum, are found in the Practicum Student Handbook.
+Complete details on the process for seeking and confirming the placement, as well as the expectations for the applied practice experience, are found in the College of Public Health Graduate Student Handbook

-The culminating experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
+The integrated learning experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
 It provides students with the opportunity to apply, integrate, and synthesize knowledge and experience obtained during their academic course of study to a question or problem of public health relevance.
-In some cases the culminating project idea or opportunity may evolve from the student’s practice placement experience.
+In some cases the integrated learning experience idea or opportunity may evolve from the student’s applied practice experience.

 - Veterinary Public Health

 International graduates of this major's Biostatistics, Environmental Health and Epidemiology specializations, are approved by the Department of Homeland Security for three (3) years of work permission in the United States after graduation.
 Visit the Office of International Affairs website for more information.